AoI Minimization in Status Update Control with Energy Harvesting Sensors: Acknowledgments

 \section{Acknowledgments}

 This research has been financially supported by the Infotech Oulu, the Academy of Finland (grant 323698), and Academy of Finland 6Genesis Flagship (grant 318927).
 The work of M. Leinonen has also been financially supported in part by the Academy of Finland (grant 319485).
 M. Codreanu would like to acknowledge the support of the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No. 793402 (COMPRESS NETS).
+M. Hatami would like to acknowledge the support of HPY Research Foundation and Riitta ja Jorma J. Takanen Foundation.

 \begin{spacing}{1.33} \end{spacing}